shiref209/rfs-cli/README.md

 # RFS-CLI (React Folder Structure CLI)

-RFS-CLI is a command-line tool designed to quickly generate a standardized folder structure for React projects.
-It creates a consistent folder and file organization for pages, higher-order components (HOCs), and regular components.
+RFS-CLI is a command-line tool designed to quickly generate a standardized folder structure for React or React Native projects.
+It creates a consistent folder and file organization for pages/screens, higher-order components (HOCs), and regular components.

 ## Features

+- Works with both React and React Native projects
-- Automatically generates a structured directory layout for React projects
+- Automatically generates a structured directory layout based on project type
-- Creates boilerplate files for pages, HOCs, and components
+- Creates boilerplate files for pages/screens, HOCs, and components
 - Ensures consistent naming conventions across your project
 - Generates TypeScript files with basic React component structure
+- Remembers your project type preference for future use
 - Provides verbose output option for detailed creation process information
-- Compatible with all versions of React
+- Compatible with all versions of React and React Native

 ## Installation